I am a current college student who is fascinated by economics and math.

 Step 1: Create or Download Your Data

 You can create your own time series or download one from the internet.
-For this tutorial, I'm going to graph Real GDP over the past 20 years.
+For this tutorial, I'm going to graph Real GDP since 1950.
 To get the data I go to the Bureau of Economic Analysis.

 Step 2: Clean Your Data

 Note: The purpose of this step is to make working with the data easier.
 If you want to keep all of the data, that is totally fine.

 Once you've opened the file you've downloaded, the next step is to clean your data by removing the data you don't want.

 - Highlight and delete all of the rows we don't want.
 I click on the row number 10 and drag my cursor down until row number 27.
 (When I say row number, I mean the far left number, not the data in the Excel.)